 Lastly, when you have done everything to the best of your capabilities in instilling Biblical values and principles in the upbringing of your children and in your children.
 Trust God.
 I know it is hard but He knows them better than you do and He is in control as He clearly indicated in Jeremiah 29:11

 “For I know the plans I have for you, “declares the Lord, “plans to prosper you and not to

 harm you, plans to give you hope and a future.”

 And I repeat, Trust God.
 Nothing is too hard for HIM.

-Resources: Selwyn Hughes’ Book ‘Marriage as God intended’, the internet and also from my own experience as a counselor.
+NOTE: This write up is chiefly composed of a select section from Selwyn Hughes’ Book ‘Marriage as God intended’.
+It also contains bits of insights from my own early experience as a counselor.

 – Chingngaihlian Tunglut

 October 10, 2019/Article No.08